Photon region boundary for stationary axisymmetric black holes: Photon region and its boundary

 where $E$ and $L$ are the photon's energy and angular momentum, as measured by an asymptotic static observer, and the dot represents the derivative with respect to an affine parameter.
 Since all the metric components $g_{ij}$ depend on $r$ and $\theta$, the photon has only two degrees of freedom.
 The motion along $r$ and $\theta$ then forms the kinetic part of the Hamiltonian with $K(r,\theta) \geq 0$.
 The potential part then follows $V(r,\theta) \leq 0$ from Eq.(\ref{Hamiltonian}).
 This limits a photon's motion to the region in $(r,\theta)$ space where $V(r,\theta) \leq 0$.
-For each photon, in addition to the above equations for motion in the $(t,\phi)$ dimensions, there exist $r$ and $\theta$ components of geodesic equations that are generally coupled equations.
+For each photon, in addition to the above equations in the $(t,\phi)$ dimensions, there exist $r$ and $\theta$ components of geodesic equations that are generally coupled equations.

-We define the photon region as a collection of all spacetime events outside the outer horizon such that at least one SPO passes through an event in the set.
+We define the photon region as a collection of all spacetime events outside the event horizon such that at least one SPO passes through an event in the set.
 The SPOs comprising the photon region are null geodesics on a constant $r$ hypersurface, which by definition requires $\dot{r}=0$ and $\ddot{r}=0$.
 Further, a SPO in the photon region, though at fixed $r$, can have motion in the $\theta$ direction.
 We define the boundary of a photon region in the $(r, \theta)$ plane to be such that every point on the boundary is a turning point in $\theta$, that is $\dot{\theta}=0$, for at least one SPO passing through that point.
 The inner boundary of the photon region is then the collection of all such turning points $(r,\theta)$, which forms a continuous and smooth curve $r_i(\theta)$ of the least possible value of $r$ for each value of $\theta$.
 A similar description will hold for the outer boundary $r_o(\theta)$ but with the maximum possible value of $r$ for each $\theta$.
-By this definition, the photons will have $\dot{\theta}=0$ in addition to $\dot{r}=0$ and $\ddot{r}=0$ at the boundary of the photon region.
-We now reformulate these three conditions in two constraints on the potential $V(r,\theta)$ in the following way.
+By this definition, the photons will have $\dot{\theta}=0$ in addition to $\dot{r}=0$ and $\ddot{r}=0$ at the boundary of the photon region which is equivalent to $p_r=p_\theta=0$ along with $\dot{p_r}=0$.
+Using Eq.(\ref{Hamiltonian for SPO}) and (\ref{radial Hamilton's equation for SPO}), these three conditions can be reformulated into the following two constraints on the potential $V(r,\theta)$: